 How to Apply

-- Recommendation letters can be submitted in two ways.
-Highly preferred option: Click the Register Recommendersbutton in the left corner of the application form to register your references.
-The system will send all recommenders an email directly, asking them to register to the site and complete their recommendation.
-Only if the above option is not available: Your recommenders can download the Humphrey Reference Letter Form (DOCX 34KB).
+- Two Recommendation Letters: One of the letters should be from the current employer.
+Letters should be submitted through the online application system by the recommenders.
+If this is not possible, your recommenders can download the Humphrey Reference Letter Form (docx 47 kb).
 When completed, your recommenders must e-mail the reference letters to the Embassy at TashkentFulbright@state.gov.
 The Fulbright office will confirm receipt of the reference letters to the recommenders.
 It is the responsibility of the applicant to ensure references are submitted by the application deadline.

 - The English Language Assessment form should be left blank.
 IELTS and/or TOEFL scores are NOT required at this point, but if available, they should be sent to TashkentFulbright@state.gov.

 Humphrey Fellowships are highly competitive, and applicants must fulfill the eligibility criteria outlined above.
 After the application deadline, all submitted applications undergo a technical review.
-Applications that pass the technical review will then be reviewed by a selection committee composed of embassy officials and former awardees, which will evaluate and score each application based on a set of standard criteria.
-Applicants with the highest scores will then be invited to interview at the U.S. Embassy.
-Nominations will be made from the top candidates after the interviews.
-All nominated candidates will be asked to register for TOEFL.
-Nominated candidates are entitled to exemption from test fees via vouchers that will be provided by the U.S. Embassy.
-The names of selected applicants are sent to the J. William Fulbright Foreign Scholarship Board in Washington, DC for final approval.
-The selected grantees are expected to travel to their host universities in the United States in Fall 2019.
+Applications that pass the technical review will then be reviewed by a selection committee composed of embassy officials, which will evaluate and score each application based on a set of standard criteria.
+Semi-finalists with the highest scores will then be invited for an interview.
+All finalists and alternates will be asked to register for TOEFL using vouchers provided by the U.S. Embassy.
+The names of selected applicants will be sent to the J. William Fulbright Foreign Scholarship Board in Washington, DC for final approval.
+The selected grantees are expected to travel to their host universities in the United States in late summer 2024.

 What do we look for in applicants?